Department of Industry, Commerce & Enterprises (West Bengal)

 The Department of Industry, Commerce & Enterprises of West Bengal is a Bengal government department, mainly responsible for the functions relating to promotion, regulation and development of large and medium scale industries and trade and commerce in West Bengal.

+Ministerial Team

-The ministerial team is headed by the Cabinet Minister for Commerce & Industries, currently Partha Chatterjee.
+The ministerial team is headed by the Cabinet Minister for Commerce & Industries, currently Vacant due to New Govt. of West Bengal Formed on 09 May 2026.
 The Cabinet Minister may be supported by Ministers of State.
 Civil servants are assigned to them to manage the ministers' office and ministry.